Vykp00/stable-diffusion-studio/README.md

 * Azure Blob Storage

 ## Development
 If you want to develop or modify the code locally.
-Follow the following this instructions.
+Follow the following instructions.
 If you want to contribute to this project.
 Please refer to the [support links](#support-links) section.

 <details open>
 <summary>